Content

 View weight loss medications

-When it comes to achieving healthy body weight, some men might look to what’s average and use that as their goal.
-For instance, the average weight for men in the U.S. was 199.8 pounds from 2015 to 2018, according to the National Center for Health Statistics.
+When it comes to achieving a healthy body weight, some men might look to what’s average and use that as their goal.
+For instance, the average weight for men aged 20 and up in the U.S. was 199.8 pounds from 2015 to 2018, according to the National Center for Health Statistics.

-But an ideal weight for men depends on different factors, from age to height and build.
-Not to mention, the average weight for men isn’t necessarily the same as a healthy weight for you.
+But an ideal weight for men individually depends on a slew of different factors, like age, height, and build.
+Plus, just because it’s an average weight doesn’t mean it’s the right weight for you.

-So then, what’s a healthy weight for men, and how can you reach that?
+So then, what’s a healthy weight for men, and how can you reach it?
 Keep reading for insight.

 Content

-So rather than striving for the average male weight, you can ask your healthcare provider what a healthy weight range is for you.
+Rather than striving for the average male weight, or what you think the ideal weight is, your best bet is to speak with a healthcare provider about what a healthy weight range is for you.

-One method is using a formula of height and weight to figure out your body mass index or BMI.
+One method of determining a healthy weight range for you is by working out your body mass index or BMI.
 To calculate BMI, divide your weight in pounds by your height in inches squared, then multiply that result by 703.

 BMI measurements are divided into four weight categories:

-Another way is to measure your waist circumference by placing a tape measure around your middle, just above your hip bones.
+Another way to measure physical health is to measure your waist circumference by placing a tape measure around your middle, just above your hip bones.
 Then measure your waist just after you breathe out.

-According to the Centers for Disease Control and Prevention (CDC), the average male waist size is 40.5 inches.
+According to the Centers for Disease Control and Prevention (CDC), the average male waist circumference is 40.5 inches.
+And just to hammer it home, the average isn’t necessarily the ideal measurement for your body.

 Maintaining a healthy weight is important for preventing serious health conditions.
 However, knowing your BMI or waist circumference won’t give you the whole picture.

-These numbers don’t measure body fat percentage, and they don’t account for many other things affecting overall health.
+These numbers don’t measure body fat percentage (more muscle mass can increase your BMI), and they don’t account for many other things affecting overall health.

 Your physical well-being is more than a number on the scale, but aiming for a healthy weight is still worthwhile.

 More than one in three men have excess weight, and more than two out of five have obesity.
-A higher weight can lead to health issues like type 2 diabetes, high blood pressure (hypertension), sleep apnea and heart disease — to name a few.
+A higher weight can lead to health issues like type 2 diabetes, high blood pressure (hypertension), high cholesterol, sleep apnea, and heart disease — to name a few.

 As mentioned, healthy weight for men can vary from person to person, thanks to many factors.

-Ideal weight for men also varies based on age, as younger and older men tend to weigh less than those in middle age.
+The ideal weight for men also varies based on age group, as younger and older men tend to weigh less than those in middle age.

 So, what’s a healthy weight for men?
 Based on your height and BMI, the recommended weight for men falls within a range.

-Though it’s not the most accurate measurement of overall health, BMI can give you a rough idea of whether you’re in a healthy weight range and at risk for obesity-related health conditions.
+Though it’s not the most accurate measurement of overall health, BMI can give you a rough idea of whether you’re in a healthy weight range or at greater risk for obesity-related health conditions.

-It’s generally recommended that those with a BMI in the obesity category aim to lose weight and those in the overweight category try not to gain weight.
+It’s generally recommended that those with a BMI in the obesity category aim to lose weight, and those in the overweight category try not to gain weight, unless your weight is affecting your health.
 Still, a healthcare provider can give personalized insight into your weight management plan.

 Again, BMI is just one way to get a general idea of health.
 And bear in mind the average weight for a 5’10 male will differ from the average weight for a six-foot male and someone over six feet.